-Integral Auxiliary Switch (Type L.3).
 The integral circuit breaker mounted auxiliary switch contains the one "a" and three "b" contacts shown in Figure 4-2.
-It is mechanically interconnected with the circuit breaker mechanism such that which circuit breaker closed, the "a" contacts closed and the "b" contacts are open.
+It is mechanically interconnected with the circuit breaker mechanism such that, with the circuit breaker closed, the "a" contact is closed and the "b" contacts are open.
 With the circuit breaker open, the "a" and "b" contacts reverse positions.
-This integral auxiliary services that the circuit breaker control and for operation of remote indicating lights only and it is not available for other use.
+This integral auxiliary switch is for circuit breaker control and for operation of remote indicating lights only and it is not available for other use.
 See Table 5-3 for electrical ratings.